Oakey David Harbaugh was born on Oct. 8, 1894 at Maple Summit, Fayette County, PA, the son of Robert B. and Elizabeth (Long) Harbaugh Sr.

 Daughter Norma K. Harbaugh (1934-living) was born in about 1934 and grew up in Mill Run, Fayette County.

-On March 21, 1952, she eloped with Ora Liston ( ? -living) to wed in Oakland, Allegany County, MD.
-He was a native of Bruceton Mills, Preston County, WV and the son of Hosea B. and Hazel Liston.
+On March 21, 1952, at the age of 17 or 18, she eloped with 28-year-old Ora Ray Liston (Nov.
+26, 1923-2020 to be wedded in Oakland, Allegany County, MD.
+He was a native of Bruceton Mills, Preston County, WV and the son of Hosea B. and Hazel (Foreman) Liston.
+Their marital union endured for an extraordinary 68 years.

 The three children born to this marriage were Cynthia Rae Pletcher, Robbie Younkin and Terri McKeel.